 ALSO CHECK OUT: NETGEAR ORBI VS EERO SECOND GENERATION (PRO PACK)

-Each Google WiFi is divided horizontally into two parts by a narrow canal in which rests the LED indicator which, similarly to the single LED on each Orbi unit, it shows the status of the system: if the LED is solid green-blue, then everything is working properly, otherwise, if the LED indicator is solid red, then the WiFi node is experiencing an error; if the LED is solid blue, then the device is returning to its default settings, but, if the indicator is flashing amber, then the Google WiFi unit is not connected to the Internet.
+Each Google WiFi is divided horizontally into two parts by a narrow canal in which rests the LED indicator that, similarly to the single LED on each Orbi unit, it shows the status of the system: if the LED indicator is solid green-blue, then everything is working properly, otherwise, if the LED indicator is solid red, then the WiFi node is experiencing an error; if the LED is solid blue, then the device is returning to its default settings, but, if the indicator is flashing amber, then the Google WiFi unit is not connected to the Internet.

-On the rear side of the Netgear Orbi, towards the bottom, there’s a separate area where you can find all the ports and buttons: from the left, there’s the Sync button (WPS), four Gigabit Ethernet ports (the router unit has one WAN port and three LAN ports, while the satellites will use all four ports as LAN), a USB port, a Power On/Off button, a Power connector and a Reset button.
+On the rear side of the Netgear Orbi, towards the bottom, there’s a separate area where you can find all the ports and buttons: from the left, there’s the Sync button (WPS), four Gigabit Ethernet ports (the router unit has one WAN port and three LAN ports, while the satellites will use all four ports as LAN), a USB port (can be used for connecting a printer), a Power On/Off button, a Power connector and a Reset button.
 If you turn the Google WiFi upside-down, you’ll notice that there is a significantly large hole where rest two Gigabit Ethernet ports (by default, these two ports operate as LAN, but, the unit that gets connected to the Internet will use one port as WAN and the other for either inter-node connection or for connecting a wired client) and a USB type-C port for powering up the device (the circular LED light doesn’t go all around the device and it is being interrupted by a small Reset button used for returning the Google WiFi unit back to factory default settings).

 ALSO CHECK OUT: LINKSYS VELOP VS NETGEAR ORBI